ismaelbalaghni/buildenv/doc/usage.md

 ### Bootstrap from an existing python install

-If you already have a python environment with **`buildenv`** tool installed, you can use the `buildenv init --new <path>` {ref}`command<init>` to generate the loading scripts in a new folder.
+If you already have a python environment with **`buildenv`** tool installed, you can use the `buildenv init --new <path>` {ref}`command<init>` to bootstrap a new build environment in the specified folder.

-Then, just run the generated script for your preferred shell to initialize the new build environment.
+Then, just run the generated [loading script](./scripts.md) for your preferred shell to load the new build environment.